 The Natural Communities Coalition is an Irvine-based 501(c)(3) nonprofit charitable organization whose Board of Directors consists of the Wildlife Agencies, and public and private landowners participating in and benefiting from the NCCP/HCP.
 The main purpose of NCC is to coordinate the land management, monitoring and research with our partners across the nearly 38,000 acre Reserve System.
 Until 2014, the organization was known as Nature Reserve of Orange County.

 The Reserve System is a permanently protected open space which is managed for the benefit of plants and wildlife that define the character, uniqueness and natural diversity of Orange County.
 Uses that are consistent with habitat and wildlife conservation are allowed.
 Compatible public access is welcome on most lands within the Reserve.

 The Natural Community Conservation Plan (NCCP) & Habitat Conservation Plan (HCP) for the County of Orange Central and Coastal Subregion NCCP consists of four separate documents:

 Habitat Restoration and Enhancement Plan

-In 2003, the Nature Reserve of Orange County created a habitat restoration and enhancement plan for the Central for the Central and Coastal Subregion.
+In 2003, the Nature Reserve of Orange County created a habitat restoration and enhancement plan for the Central and Coastal Subregion.
 The plan identifies and prioritizes potential restoration areas within the reserve and provides detailed information on the most effective methods of associated costs of restoration activities.
-A revision of the plan is expected in late 2020.
+A revision of the plan is expected in early 2021.